opendatacube/datacube-zarr/docs/zarrify.md

       Chunking:

-      Default behaviour is to for no chunking of the zarr dataset.
+      Default behaviour is to not chunk the zarr dataset.
 Chunk sizes for each dimension may be set with `--chunk <dim>:<size>`.
 The chunk `<size>` may be specified as any one of:

-          - The integer -1, for no chunking (i.e. dim length) [default],
+          - the integer -1, for no chunking (i.e. <dim> length) [default]
-          - An integer N, for a fixed chunk size,
+          - an integer N, for a fixed chunk size
-          - The string 'auto', for automatically determined chunksize.
+          - the string 'auto', for automatically determined chunksize

-      Automatically determined chunk sizes are based on `--chunk-target-mb`, the dtype of the data and `--approx-compression-ratio`.
+      Automatically determined chunk sizes are based on `--chunk-target-mb`, the dtype of the data, and `--approx-compression-ratio`.
 The flag `--auto- chunk` can be used as shorthand for setting chunk size to 'auto' on the last two dimensions and -1 on all other dimensions.

+      Reprojection:

-      Output projection can be specified via `--crs` and/or `--resolution`.
+      The output projection can be specified via `--crs` and/or `--resolution`.

+      Supported datasets:

-      Supported datasets: ENVI, GeoTiff, HDF, JPEG2000.
+      ENVI, GeoTiff, HDF, JPEG2000.

       Note: Only gridded HDF datasets are supported. s3:// paths are not supported for HDF4 datasets.